disclosure: we were given a lovely goody bag in exchange for an honest review

-On Saturday Monkey and I headed across country to Oakham in Leicestershire for some Back 2 School Styling with Lands’ End.
-It was to be my first experience of the US owned clothing company, who offer a range of clothing for the whole family.
-In fact it soon became clear that I really should know more about this brand, as it’s so rare that I find one company that fills the needs of all three of us.
+On Saturday my son and I headed to Oakham in Leicestershire for some Back 2 School Styling with Lands’ End.
+It was to be my first experience of the US-owned clothing company, which offers a range of clothing for the whole family.
+In fact, it soon became clear that I really should know more about this brand, as it’s so rare that I find one company that fills the needs of all three of us.
 It was going to be an interesting day.

 We were given an overview of the brand and ranges by Monique and Helen.
-The team had laid on a great games room for all the children, but Monkey of course, was glued to my side from the start.
+The team had laid on a great games room for all the children, but my son, of course, was glued to my side from the start.

 You all know what I’m like when it comes to coats.
 It would come as no surprise that it was love at first sight when I spotted the Lux Wool Pea Coat in Indigo you can see above.
 That has my name written on the buttons!
 Not only do I love the colour, but the shaping and cuff detail work really well.
 I also feel the cold terribly, so to know it’s been tested to keep the wearer warm to -18 deg C. That’s good to know.

 For Daddy P, the range of Twill shirts is just the ticket, totally his style and colour too.
 He’s got the build of a rugby player and sometimes struggles to get a reasonable fit with shorts that still give him ease of movement, so I’d be interested to see how these withstood his testing.

 I’m on the hunt for some new boots at the moment, I’m terrible for always sticking to black boots, but these Blakeley Riding Boots did catch my eye.
 Even more so when I discovered that Lands’ End shoes and boots are available in half sizes.
 Music to my ears.

 My son was busy being my style adviser for the day, Mummy I think these jackets would suit you.